 - Parque Florestal das Queimadas: A beautiful picnic spot and national park which is an epitome of tranquility.
 You will also get the opportunity to observe the magnificent flora of the Laurisilva Forest.
 You can also find the Santana house styled Queimadas shelter house with its beautiful shelter in particular.
 It is located 45.2 km (28 Miles) from Funchal.

-Activities in Funchal, Portugal in the winter
+Activities in Funchal, Portugal in the fall, winter, or spring

 There are several activities you can participate in during your visit to Funchal.
 Some of these include: